denten-papers/cambridge-materiality/main.md

 The text I see on my screen exists also in part on my personal drive, where the instructions from the Mumbai server are assembled into synthetic equivalents of words, sentences, chapters, and pages.
-On screen, Russel's text takes shape as a configuration of electrodes, color filters, and light as it shines through the medium of liquid crystal.
-Modern "solid state" storage keeps information by charging and millions of tiny "floating gate" transistors.
-The pattern of such floating gate thus also in some sense represent Russel's *On Education*.
+On screen, Russel's text takes shape as a configuration of electrodes, color filters, and light as it shines through glass substrates.
+Modern non-volatile computer memory storage medium keeps information by charging and discharging  millions of tiny "floating gate" transistors, allowing for logical operators such as NOT and AND.
+Russel's *On Education* is thus represented as a pattern of electrically charged floating gates in one stratum of inscription (in memory), and, in another, as a pattern of twisted nematic liquid crystal (on screen).
 The physical properties of each laminate differ as do the data encodings at each level.
-It follows that the affordances of the text---what can be done with it---also diverge, depending on the access capabilities of the reader.
-For example, the reader on screen is often prevented from copying and pasting information where a user with system privileges may be able to duplicate the underlying data representation.
-We are finally dealing with multiple data formats which present unique challenges for their storage, manipulation, and distribution.
+It follows that the affordances of the text---what can be done with it---also diverge, depending on readers' privileges.
+For example, a reader on screen is often prevented from copying and pasting information, where users with access to the underlying data structure on disk, are not.
+We are ultimately dealing with multiple data formats which present unique challenges for their storage, manipulation, and distribution.
 The digital copy of the book I own simulates the affordances of the print book, but only to a surface extent.
-Interface metaphors occluding the material realities of digital text do not sustain the legal notion of ownership as applied to the physical copy.
+I "turn pages," "read," "take notes," "copy," "paste," "share," and "own" books only by metaphor.
+The familiar words occlude remote material realities: floating gates and liquid crystal, where reading and writing require highly specialized tools, alien gestures.

-Access to the underlying layers of representation of the electronic book I purchased in the South Asian market is stead limited by law and by software.
-The license allows me to manipulate pages only in the ways specified by its terms and conditions.
-"No person shall circumvent a technological measure that effectively controls access to a work protected under this title," according to Title 17, Chapter 12, Section 1201 of the United States Code.
+Law and software limits access to the underlying layers of representation of the electronic book I purchased in the South Asian market.
+My application license allows me to manipulate purchased pages only in the ways specified by its terms and conditions.
+According to Title 17, Chapter 12, Section 1201 of the United States Code, "No person shall circumvent a technological measure that effectively controls access to a work protected under this title."
 Further, to "circumvent a technological measure," "means to descramble a scrambled work, to decrypt an encrypted work, or otherwise to avoid, bypass, remove, deactivate, or impair a technological measure, without the authority of the copyright owner" and "to manufacture, import, offer to